geshan/geshan.github.com/posts/2020-12-07-software-scalability.md

 > Memoization is a higher-order function that caches another function.
 It can turn some slow functions into fast ones.
 It saves the result of a function call after the first time to the cache, so if you call the function again with the same arguments, it will find it in the cache.

 You can have a look at a [Node.js Memoization](/blog/2020/11/nodejs-for-php-developers/#memoization-example) example where the server caches the response for 1 minute.
-So for 1 minute even if the data changes the client gets the same old data.
+Therefore, for 1 minute even if the data changes the client gets the same old data.

 #### HTTP Caching for scalable software

 Another level of caching can be done on the HTTP layer.
 With good use of [HTTP headers](https://web.dev/http-cache/) responses can be cached for a desired amount of time.
 This can also be implemented with an application like [Cloudflare](https://support.cloudflare.com/hc/en-us/articles/202775670-Customizing-Cloudflare-s-cache) to set up rules to cache responses for minutes or hours to reduce the load on the servers.
 This type of caching mechanism helps us achieve a high level of software scalability.

 If you have the capacity to manage a full-on HTTP cache and HTTP accelerator, [Varnish](https://varnish-cache.org/index.html) is a great option.
 Varnish claims: